 Travel writers always give useful travel tips that talk about what to do when you travel.
 They are all must-see and must-do lists.
 Go there, eat this and try that.
 But what about those tiny mistakes that sometimes create a momentary disappointment, and at other time, big-time blunders.

 From avoiding currency exchange at the airport to avoiding carrying a traveller’s cheques, there are so many insignificant decisions that can lead to a regret a later stage.
 But the good thing is, with a little planning ahead, it’s easy to avoid the common travel mistakes and enjoy your vacation a little more.

 I’ve made all these mistakes too, and it is by doing them wrong in the past, I’ve learned how to make them right today.
 Hence, from my experiences, I’m sharing some of the common travel mistakes you should.
 These tips will make you a savvy traveller.

 Never Eat Near A Major Tourist Site

 The best way to deal with it, in case you cannot hold your hunger, is buying some light packed food there until you can walk away and find a seemingly looking local restaurant.
 Because that local restaurant has regular local customers, and the chances are they’ll serve better food at a comparatively cheaper price – because they’ve regular customers.

 Don’t Exchange Money At The Airport

 Avoid Traveller’s Cheque, Rather Carry A Travel Card

-I’ve couchsurfed, I’ve workawayed, and I plan to continue using them in the years to come.
+I’ve couchsurfed, I’ve volunteered, and I plan to continue doing so in the years to come.
 Using hospitality networks isn’t only a great way to save money, but also for making lifetime friends along the way and introducing yourself to local cultures.
 And remember, couch surfing doesn’t mean you’re going to end up sleeping on a couch.
 I’ve slept on an equal share of couches and beds.
 And as per my experience, be rest assured, it’s totally safe.
 Though of course, you need to have your wits about your safety, if you find travelling expensive, don’t overlook them.